Product development of My Pages - a self-service portal for debtors

 The following chapter captures moments from the workshop and illustrates how the blueprint shaped our shared understanding and collaboration moving forward.

-I used annotations to point out different noticeable insights
+Annotations used to point out different noticeable insights

 One line in Service blueprint could for example have the following information: